lfe/lfe/doc/src/lfe_clj.3.md

     https://github.com/lfex/lfesl/blob/master/include/thread.lfe

-The have since been modified to be safely exportable.
+They have since been modified to be safely exportable.

 **(-> ...)**